Chart Color Schemes

 Melba's population is slightly younger than the national pattern

 Melba's median age is 38 years, which is higher than the Australian Capital Territory average of 35 but equivalent to the Australian median of 38.
-Compared to the Australian Capital Territory, Melba has a higher percentage of residents aged 5-14 (15.2%) but fewer residents aged 25-34 (11.7%).
-Between the 2021 Census and now, the population aged 15 to 24 has increased from 11.0% to 12.8%, while the 0 to 4 age group has decreased from 7.1% to 5.9%.
-The 45 to 54 age group has also declined, from 13.5% to 12.4%.
+Compared to the Australian Capital Territory, Melba has a higher proportion of residents aged 5-14 (15.2%) but fewer residents aged 25-34 (11.7%).
+Between the 2021 Census and the present day, the population aged 15 to 24 has grown from 11.0% to 12.8%, while the population aged 0 to 4 has declined from 7.1% to 5.9%.
+The population aged 45 to 54 has also decreased, from 13.5% to 12.4%.
 By 2041, demographic modeling suggests Melba's age profile will change significantly.
-The 45 to 54 cohort is projected to grow by 4%, adding 18 residents to reach a total of 439.
-Conversely, both the 15 to 24 and 0 to 4 age groups are expected to decrease in number.
+The 45 to 54 cohort is projected to grow by 4%, adding 18 residents and reaching a total of 439.
+In contrast, both the 15 to 24 and 0 to 4 age groups are expected to decrease in number.